euraf/OpenFarmCarbonTracker/CONTRIBUTING.md

   <li>LPIS data for land-use and crop data.</li>
 </ul>

-<strong>LPIS data</strong>
+<h3>Land-use and crop data from LPIS datasets</h3>

-Each country has their own LPIS data format which is updated once or several times a year.
+Each country (Or region) has their own LPIS data format which is updated once or several times a year.
 LPIS data integeration is currently being developed for the following countries:

 <ul>
   <li>Denmark (DK)</li>